Skin appendages types, function (hair, nails, sweat glands and sebaceous glands)

 Histological features:

-1- The secretory portion appears in histological sections the form of small rounded acini with a narrow lumen and lined by stratified cuboidal epithelium composed of three cell types:
+1- The secretory portion appears in histological sections in the form of small rounded acini with a narrow lumen and lined by stratified cuboidal epithelium composed of three cell types:

 • The dark pyramidal cells secreting glycoprotein mucoid substance.